-We are currently accepting New Team Coordinator applications for our 2016-2017 campaign year!
+We are currently accepting New Team Coordinator applications!

-You can apply to lead a new team in your community by reading the following description, and filling out the application by May 15.
-2016.
+You can apply to lead a new team by reading the following description and filling out the application.

 Note: Though we'd love to expand internationally, we are currently only accepting applications for U.S. based PIH Engage Teams.

 Team Coordinator Requirements: